wotschofsky/discord-live-translator/README.md

 ## Setup using Docker

-If you don't want to use the *free hosted version* of this bot using [Docker](https://www.docker.com/) is the easiest way to host this bot yourself.
+If you for whatever reason don't want to use the *free hosted version* of this bot is the easiest way to host this bot yourself is using [Docker](https://www.docker.com/).

 1. Build the *Dockerfile* located in the root of the project